Keshav-shar/CUREObesityClassifier/README.md

    pip install scikit-learn
 ```

-3. Ensure you have complete_data.csv file containing your complete data.
-Run the script to generate sample_data.csv:
+3. Ensure you have complete_age_bmi_data.csv file containing your complete data.
+Run the script to generate sample_age_bmi_data.csv:

 ```
-   python generate_sample_data.py
+   python sample_data_generation.py
 ```

-4. Open the cure_algorithm_with_plots.py script and update the parameters as needed (e.g., number of clusters, sample size).
-Run the script below, replace sample_data.csv, complete_data.csv, and output.csv with your actual file names.
+4. Open the cure_algorithm_with_plots.py script and update the parameters as needed.
+Run the script below, replace sample_age_bmi_data.csv, complete_age_bmi_data.csv, and output.csv with your provided file names,in case of modification.
-   Adjust the parameters (3, 5, 0.2) according to your requirements.
+   Adjust the parameters (3, 10, 0.5), (representing number of clusters,Representatives in each cluster and shifting offset) according to your requirements.

 ```
-   python clustering_cure.py sample_data.csv complete_data.csv 3 5 0.2 output.csv
+   python CURE_cluster_generation.py sample_age_bmi_data.csv complete_age_bmi_data.csv 3 10 0.5 output.csv
 ```

+5. After running the script, two plots will be displayed: one showing the initial clusters and the other showing the final clusters.

-5. To run compare_clusters.py to compare the result of k-means vs CURE run the following script.
-Make sure to replace sample_data.csv, complete_data.csv, and output.csv with your actual file names.
-Adjust the parameters (3, 5, 0.2) according to your requirements.
+6. To run K-Means_and_CURE_comparison.py to compare the result of K-Means vs CURE run the following script.
+Make sure to replace sample_age_bmi_data.csv, complete_age_bmi_data.csv, and output.csv with your actual file names.
+Adjust the parameters (3, 10, 0.5) according to your requirements.

 ```
-python compare_clusters.py sample_data.csv complete_data.csv 3 5 0.2 output_cure.csv
+python K-Means_and_CURE_comparison.py sample_age_bmi_data.csv complete_age_bmi_data.csv 3 10 0.5 output_cure.csv

 ```

-6. After running the script, two plots will be displayed: one showing the initial clusters and the other showing the final clusters.
+7. After running this script, two plots will be displayed: one showing the K-means Clusters and the other showing the Final CURE clusters for complete_age_bmi_data.csv.